luanelandau/Assembly/README.md

 - ON-GOING work

 I highly recommend using the new pipeline if you have the adequate data.
 This has given me best results for humans, I have been able to resolve a very difficult genome region using hifiasm, and I am currently testing verkko.

+All of the links for specific githubs are in the scripts.
+At some point in the future I will add them all here.
+Please feel free to look at each script for now.